Infertility at a glance

 - Heat exposure from hot tubs, saunas, etc.

-We also offer LGBTQ+ individuals and couples assisted reproductive services.
-Our fertility specialist have used reproductive options for many years to enable LGBTQ+ individuals and couples to reach their family goals.
+We also offer LGBTQIA+ individuals and couples assisted reproductive services.
+Our fertility specialist have used reproductive options for many years to enable LGBTQIA+ individuals and couples to reach their family goals.

-Our services that can help LGBTQ+ couples and individuals have a child include third-party reproduction services, such as sperm or egg donation and gestational carriers with the use of IVF, and/or IUI treatments can also help.
-Dallas IVF also hosts virtual and in person events to connect with the local LGBTQ+ community and those experiencing infertility.
+Our services that can help LGBTQIA+ couples and individuals have a child include third-party reproduction services, such as sperm or egg donation and gestational carriers with the use of IVF, and/or IUI treatments can also help.
+Dallas IVF also hosts virtual and in person events to connect with the local LGBTQIA+ community and those experiencing infertility.

 Infertility testing and diagnosis